School Psychology Programs

 Yi Ding, Ph.D.

-Dr. Ding is an assistant professor in School Psychology Program.
+Dr. Ding is an associate professor in School Psychology Program.
 She went to University of Minnesota Medical School for her internship in Pediatric Psychology and Pediatric Neuropsychology rotations.
 She received her Ph.D. in School Psychology from The University of Iowa.

 She is a Certified School Psychologist in the state of Iowa, Ohio, and New York and a Nationally Certified School Psychologist (NCSP).
 She has experiences practicing in different school settings, department clinics, and hospital settings.